-It is best for users to manually recreating the project (by using write\project\tcl command) in the latest release to move to the new directory structure.
+It is best for users to manually recreating the project (by using write_project_tcl command) in the latest release to move to the new directory structure.

 To better understand the differences between BDs users can use the diffbd command line utility in Vivado to get a comparison of two BDs in a text report.
-For more information, look at Cross-Probing Differences in the Block Designs section in chapter 4.
+For more information, see Cross-Probing Differences in the Block Designs.